Home Columns Books Papers Biography Contact

 Democracy Project.
 The United States has long had a “democracy project.”
 After World War I, President Woodrow Wilson tried to establish an organization that would midwife newly freed colonies into democracies.
 He was instrumental in establishing the first “World Government,” the League of Nations, but a key Senator prevented the US from joining.
 That organization without us had even less teeth than today's United Nations.

-At the end of World War II, the US has once more promoted more...
+At the end of World War II, the US has once more p more...

 Print